Photo: Darren Hamlin

 It is said that breakfast is the most important meal of the day.
 What could be better than a large, buffet-style breakfast with loads of yummy delights?
 Freshly baked bread and toppings of all kinds.
 Creamy yogurt and homemade granola.
 Fresh pancakes, scrambled eggs and crispy bacon.
 Fruit and vegetables.
 Smoothies, juice, tea and coffee.
 Yes, we promise you’ll find your breaky favourites at any of Åre’s hotels.
 So, give yourself a solid start to the day with a long and stress-free breakfast.

-Celebrating the autumn holidays in Åre has become a real family favourite!
-You’d think that it’s only dark and cold at the end of October and start of November, but no. In the Vildmarkscampet (Wilderness Camp) in central Åre you’ll find the heart of the autumn holidays.
-The campfire burns all week long, tipi tents with different themes, a plethora of activities and all of it is free.
-Learn to make a fire and widdle, read and listen to exciting stories, explore nature and but something yummy on the barbecue.
+Celebrating the Swedish fall holidays in Åre has become a real family favourite!
+You’d think that it’s only dark and cold at the end of October and start of November, but no. In the Vildmarkscampet (Wilderness Camp) in central Åre you’ll find the heart of the autumn holidays during the week from October 30th to November 6th.
+The campfire burns all week long, tipi tents with different themes, a plethora of activities out of which most are for free.
+Learn how to widdle and make a fire with an ignition steel, read and listen to exciting stories, explore nature and put something yummy on the barbecue.

-There’s a packed program around the whole village – crafts, adventure baths, torchlight hike along Trollstigen, learn to make Swedish tunnbröd, pony rides, Northern Lights walks, parkour, yoga and more.
+There’s a packed program around the whole village – crafts, torchlight hike, pony rides, Northern Lights walks, yoga and more.
 The list is long but, to keep it short, it’ll be a week filled with fun and experiences for the whole family.
 Time together without everyday stress, simply a must.

 There are those who’ll happily swim outdoors all year, but most people choose indoor swimming this time of year.
 Holiday Club Sports & Swim World is an adventure pool with Jacuzzis, children’s pools, water slides, streams and a gym – and an outdoor pool!
 When you have tired yourself, it’s time to explore the Season Sauna with a whole world of saunas.